 [Student's Name]Dedication, Acknowledgements, or Preface - Optional

 Depending on your personal inclination, you may wish to include a dedication, a preface, or a set of acknowledgments.
 The latter are designed to recognize people or agencies to whom you feel grateful for any academic, technical, financial, or personal aid in the preparation of your thesis.
 As a matter of courtesy, you would ordinarily mention the members of your committee here, as well as institutions that provided funding or anyone else who helped.

 Abstract – Required

-The abstract page should be a separate page with your name and the dissertation title centered on the top two lines.
+The abstract page should be a separate page with your name, centered, on the top line of the page.
+The dissertation title centered and either underlined or in all capital letters below your name.
 Do not type “Abstract” at the top of the page.
 The abstract content should be left-justified.
 After the content, there should be a blank line for each committee member with their typed name under the line.
 The blank lines and typed names should be right justified.

 The abstract is double-spaced and limited to 350 words.
 In an average abstract, there will be about 70 characters per line, with a maximum of 35 lines.

 As many people will learn about your work through your abstract published in the ProQuest Dissertations & Theses Database, you should spend a good bit of effort in the composition of both the abstract and the title of your work.
 Try to convey the flavor of your work, not just the bare bones of your findings.
 You should also work to phrase your title so that it truly describes the contents and will be easily found in the index of the database.
 The index is based on key words, so be as specific as you can be about your subject.
 Go to the database »